 The AlloDerm hernia patch can cause a number of injuries, including:

 - pain and swelling

 - abscess and infection

 - additional surgeries

 There is a collection of AlloDerm hernia patch lawsuits pending in New Jersey state courts, where the manufacturer is located.
-Many have been filed before Judge Carol Higbee in Atlantic County, and these lawsuits have now been combined into a "sort of" class action lawsuit under Judge Higbee that has, as of September, 2012, 225 claims.
+Many have been filed before Judge Carol Higbee in Atlantic County, and these lawsuits have now been combined into a "sort of" class action lawsuit under Judge Higbee.
 Why sort of?
-The cases are not a pure class action, but have some characteristics of class action lawsuits.
+The cases are not a pure class action but have some characteristics of class action lawsuits.
 Most importantly, the judge monitors all of them, arrange for unified and non-duplicative discovery, and can even promote settlements.

 New Jersey courts are considered good by plaintiffs' lawyers in product liability cases, and any person who was injured by Alloderm can file a lawsuit there.
 It is possible that there will be an effort to unify Alloderm federal lawsuits in the same way.